E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/PIM_qtb/readme.rst

 where :math:`p` is the momentum vector of the set of atoms, interacting via the potential :math:`U` , :math:`\gamma` is the damping coefficient and :math:`F(t)` is the stochastic force.
-The random force  :math:`F(t)` is gaussian and delta-correlated.
-To enforce the classical fluctuation-dissipation theorem, its autocorrelation spectrum is given by :
+The random force  :math:`F(t)` is a Gaussian white noise: to enforce the classical fluctuation-dissipation theorem, its autocorrelation spectrum is given by :

 .. math:: C_{FF}(\omega)= \int \limits_{-\infty}^{+\infty} dt \langle F(t) F(t+\tau) \rangle e^{-i \omega t}  = 2m \gamma  k_B T